 ֎ Broker a common set of values and principles to work by, at least within the scope of our control.
 Who are we?
 Who do we want to be?
 What do we stand for?
 How do we do things around here?
 We have a long list of examples.

-֎ Introduce, and evenly distribute, three sets of ideas: DevOps (especially Continuous Delivery), ITIL4 (especially High-velocity IT), and new ways of managing (especially servant leader/manager).
-This is why foundation training and even certification are OK.
-It creates a baseline of common concepts and language. .Some evangelizing is good.
+֎ Introduce, and evenly distribute, the ideas of new ways of working, and new ways of managing (especially servant leader/manager).
+Create a baseline of common concepts and language. .Some evangelizing is good.

 ֎ Focus on creating more headroom, through:

 - demand management – how to say “no”

 - backlog prioritisation – how to say “not yet”

 - tighter product management collaboration – how to say “after you”

 - low-hanging fruit of flow optimisation – quick wins